 The provisions of the Code of Practice on the composition of the nomination committee seek to balance differing aspects.
 On the one hand, the Code of Practice reflects the principles of independence and the avoidance of any conflict of interest between the nomination committee and the candidates it puts forward for election.
-On the other hand, the Code of Practice takes into account that elected officers of the company with experience from the corporate assembly and board of directors contribute an understanding of the company's situation.
+On the other hand, the Code of Practice takes into account that elected officers of the company with experience from the board of directors contribute an understanding of the company's situation.
 The composition of the nomination committee should also be such that it reflects the interests of shareholders in general.

-The company should provide information on the membership of the nomination committee on its web site.
+The company should make available information on the membership of the nomination committee on its website.

-The nomination committee should be independent of the company's board of directors.
-This means that the candidates for election to the nomination committee should not be proposed by the board of directors.
 The independence of the nomination committee from the company's board of directors and executive management dictates that candidates for election to the nomination committee should be put forward by the nomination committee itself.